polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/parachains/launch.md

 ### Parachain Runtime Upgrades

 [Runtime upgrades](../runtime/upgrades) on a parachain are a bit different than on a solo-chain.
-But the following are still required:
+But the following is still required:

 - A newly compressed Wasm generated for the runtime and set on-chain (and don't forget to [increment your `spec_version`](../runtime/upgrades#runtime-versioning)).